microsoft/app-store-vsts-extension/docs/vsts-README.md

 ## Quick Start

-Once you have created or retrieved credentials for your App Store account, perform the following steps to automate releasing updates from an Azure DevOps build or release definition:
+Once you have created or retrieved credentials for your App Store account, perform the following steps to automate releasing updates from an Azure DevOps build or release pipeline:

 1. Install the App Store extension from the [Azure DevOps Marketplace](https://marketplace.visualstudio.com/items/ms-vsclient.app-store).

-2. Go to your Azure DevOps or TFS project, click on the **Build** tab, and create a new pipeline (the "+" icon) that is hooked up to your project's appropriate source repository.
+2. Go to your Azure DevOps or TFS project, click on the **Pipelines** tab, and create a new pipeline (the "+" icon) that is hooked up to your project's appropriate source repository.

 3. Click **Add build step...** and select the necessary tasks to generate your release assets (e.g. **Gulp**, **Cordova Build**).